-While some of Europe’s top clubs expressed their dissatisfaction with UEFA amid the Super League saga, there are already some parts of the system which work in their favour.
+While some of Europe’s top clubs expressed their dissatisfaction with UEFA amid the Super League saga in 2021, there are already some parts of the system which work in their favour.

-Teams’ results from the previous 10 years in Europe dictates how well they rank in the Coefficient.
+However, the UEFA Coefficient system already helps boost the finances of top clubs as results from the previous 10 years in Europe dictates how well teams rank in the Coefficient.

-The higher you are ranked, the bigger amount of guaranteed cash you get as a share of that season’s Champions League prize pool.
+The higher you are ranked, the bigger amount of guaranteed money you get as a share of that season’s Champions League prize pool.

 Those amounts are set out and paid regardless of how well you play in the tournament.

-That fell to €25.5m by the time you reach Manchester City in 10th position in the Coefficient.
+That fell to €25.5m by the time you reached Manchester City in 10th position in the Coefficient.

-It is a position Pep Guardiola’s team are set to improve upon significantly having already reached this year’s final – and it will come with a financial benefit.
+It is a position Pep Guardiola’s team improved upon significantly given they reached the 2021 final – and it comes with a financial benefit.